bitplane/bitplane.net/log/2024/12/dockerfile.exe/index.md

 # 🐳 Dockerfile.exe

+tldr: self-executing Dockerfiles using an `awk` script as the interpreter.

+## What?

 When the kernel runs your shebang, it only does one split.

-So you can't pass multiple parameters because they all get stuck together.
-This sort of thing will fail:
+This means you can't pass multiple parameters because they all get smushed together as one.
+So this sort of thing will fail:

 ```sh
 #!/bin/sh -c 'echo party pooper'
 ```

+Because it's passing `-c 'echo party pooper'` into the first parameter for `sh`.
+So it reads the `-c` part and sees that `' '` isn't an option and fails.

-`'-c '` isn't an option, and `-c'echo hello'` won't work either beause it needs a space after the `-c`.
+You can't cheat it by passing `-c'echo hello'` either; it needs a space after the `-c` because it's expected.

-Same deal with bash.
+Same deal with `bash`, `zsh`, `dash` and `csh`.
+Some other shells do work, but nobody uses them (except you).

 ```shell
 $ ./party_pooper